Phenomenal-Cat/NewAtlantis/source/NA_EphysChair.rst

 PrimaThrone
 =============================

-PrimaThrone is an open-source `testing chair <https://www.nc3rs.org.uk/chair-restraint-training-non-human-primates>`_ design for use in :ref:`neurobehavioural research with non-human primates <animalresearch>` (NHPs).
+PrimaThrone is an open-source `testing chair <https://www.nc3rs.org.uk/chair-restraint-training-non-human-primates>`_ design for use in neurobehavioural research with :ref:`non-human primates <animalresearch>` (NHPs).